ycrc/ycrc.github.io/docs/ai/exercises.md

 # Ollama Exercises

-The YCRC hosts a github for exercises for users to accomplish the following tasks with Ollama:
+The YCRC hosts a github with exercises for users to accomplish the following tasks with Ollama:

 - Load and run a basic inference request with Ollama in a terminal
 - Use Ollama within a Jupyter Notebook